libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 ---
 title: How to speak ISA-95
 description: More than a standard, ISA-95 is a specialized vocabulary that describes all elements of manufacturing operation.
+hidden: true
 menu:
     main:
         parent: "explanations"
 ---

 ISA-95 provides a common language to discuss manufacturing.
 When you speak with other manufacturing stakeholders, you can use the standard's precise vocabulary to ensure that everyone is speaking about the same thing.
 The standard also describes how different manufacturing entities relate to each other.
 You can use these relationships to create a full manufacturing data model.
-Thus learning how to speak the language of ISA-95 can help standardize both your human and machine communication.
+Thus learning how to speak the language of ISA-95 can help standardize communication between both humans and machines.

 However, while ISA-95 is not as complex as a natural human language, it is lengthy.
 This document provides a brief introduction to some essential terminology.

 ## Foundational concepts

+The following concepts frame all conversation that involves ISA-95.
-If you are a manufacturing veteran, these concepts might be familiar to you.
-But they are foundational to understanding the context that ISA-95 exists within.
+If you are a manufacturing veteran, they might be familiar to you.
+But a high-level review never hurt anyone.

 ### The levels of a manufacturing operation

-Discussions that involve ISA-95 frequently reference the "levels" of a system.
+Discussions that involve ISA-95 frequently reference the _levels_ of a system.
 You may hear phrases like "this workflow integrates level-4 data with level-3 activities," or "the batch is a level-3 construct".